ARTICLES

 Place your Pineapple in a well-lit spot in the house, but not in direct sunlight.
 This plant is watered in the central calyx, which is the heart of the plant from which the flower grows.
 From this central cup, the plant will feed itself.
 When water is no longer visible in the central base of the leaves the plant should be watered again.

 Pineapples love warm, sunny conditions.
-Keep it at warm room temperature, ideally between 22 and 28 degrees Celcius.
+Keep it at warm room temperature, ideally between 22 and 28 degrees Celsius.
 Since a pineapple requires fast-draining, sandy soil to prevent root rot, a cactus and citrus potting mix with a pH between 4.5 and 6.5 should suit the plant.
 Alternatively, you can try a cymbidium orchid mix—which often is recommended for terrestrial bromeliads as well as terrestrial orchids—or a mix of one part peat moss, one part coarse builder’s sand, and one part perlite.
 The use of a terra-cotta pot rather than a plastic pot also will help prevent rot.
+Their tropical roots make pineapple plants excellent survivors and therefore, they require little maintenance.
+Pineapple plants provide an average of 3-6 months of flowering pleasure!

 Types of Pineapple Plants